linkedin/venice/docs/user_guide/ttl.md

 This brings two major benefits:
 1. The repush job de-dupes writes to the same key, so that the servers need to ingest fewer events.
 2. The repush job sorts the data, thus allowing servers to ingest in a more optimized way.

-Please note that this feature only supports Venice stores that enable active-active replication and doesn't enable write compute yet, empty push doesn't have this requirement.

 ### How to enable